10 Essential Anki Add-ons for All Medical Students

-You should be aware that some of these add-ons may not work on the latest version of Anki while others require a payment to get access to (e.g. Cloze Overlapper, AMBOSS)
+You should be aware that some of these add-ons may not work on the latest version of Anki, while others require payment to get access (e.g. Cloze Overlapper, AMBOSS)

 To download any add-on, just find the add-on code, typically found on the AnkiWeb add-on page, and insert the code into Anki (Tools -> Add-ons).

-If you want to see more add-ons, then have a look at this Anki website where you will find a whole list which is sorted from the highest to lowest rated.
+If you want to see more add-ons, look at this Anki website, where you will find a list sorted from the highest to lowest rated.